 On Oct.
 17, 2017, the Game of Thrones” star tweeted” about two Weinstein encounters that occurred years apart.
 First she alleges that he suggested a walk along the water during the Venice Film Festival, where he proceeded to make a comment and gesture that left her uncomfortable.
 Later, on the way to his Los Angeles hotel room for a meeting, Headey says Weinstein responded to her romantic brush-off by “tightly” gripping her arm and threatening her if she spoke out.

 They announced their impending departure from Miramax six months prior.

-Thirty-sixth accuser: Lauren Sivan
+Thirty-seventh accuser: Lauren Sivan

 A woman who was then working as a local cable news anchor came forward on Oct.
 6, 2017 to recount an ordeal that Weinstein allegedly put her through at a Manhattan Cuban restaurant.
 Sivan told The Huffington Post that Weinstein first gave her a private tour of Cafe Socialista, where he was an investor.
 Weinstein proceeded to dismiss the nearby staff, and when his attempted kiss was rejected, he masturbated in front of her, ejaculating into a potted plant.

 On Oct.
 19, 2007, Brazilian De Paula told The Los Angeles Times that Weinstein once felt her up and goaded her to kiss other models at his New York loft.
 When she attempted to make a getaway, Weinstein allegedly ran after her naked, then laughed as she attempted to stave him off with broken glass.

 At the time, Chapman had a three-year-old fashion line, Marchesa.